a01287886/Lost-and-Found-Item-Tracker/README.md

 The initial impact of this project is positive, as it provides a simple yet functional solution to a common problem in schools: lost personal items.
 Even though it is a basic system, it improves the organization of lost and found processes and reduces the time students spend trying to recover their belongings.

 Furthermore, this project has strong potential for future development.
-It could be expanded into a more advanced application with a graphical user interface, automatic notifications, or integration with an online database.
+It could be expanded into a more advanced application with automatic notifications, or integration with an online database.
 In its current form, it demonstrates how a simple technological tool can create a meaningful and practical impact in everyday student life.